Lukman10a/markazulbayaan/public/_posts/benefit-from-the-book-of.md

 ---
 layout: blog
 title: Benefit from the book عوائق الطلب of Shaikh Abdus-Salām Barjas Āl-AbdilKareem A
-description: Looking to memorize the Qur'an?
-Follow these proven techniques for quick and effective memorization.
+description: The book focuses on the barriers and obstacles in the path of seeking knowledge.
+The author (May Allah have mercy upon him) presents these barriers as impediments to be avoided and warns against them, while also drawing upon the wisdom of past scholars to provide detailed guidance on how to avoid these impediments for every sincere seeker of knowledge.
 date: 2024-09-26
-thumbnail: /images/uploads/matn-mukhtasar-al-adhkār_0000.jpg
+thumbnail: /images/uploads/عوائق20الطلب.webp
 author: Abū Kawthar Lukmān Bn Abdir-Raūf As-Salafī
 ---